King of Fighters XIV

 on launch day,

 featuring 100% new content in every aspect.
-We missed you, SNK.
+We've missed you, SNK.

-Did KOF XIV have a much smoother and more honest launch than Street
+Did King of Fighters XIV have a smoother and more honest launch than Street

 Fighter V?
 Absolutely.
-But Capcom's enthusiastic DLC support for SFV
+Worth mentioning, Capcom's enthusiastic DLC support for SFV

-has evolved and improved the game tremendously since its rocky launch.
-Will
+has evolved and improved SFV tremendously since its rocky launch, and thankfully,

 everyone else, I had some healthy skepticism of KOF XIV after watching the first few,